anig1scur/ocr-word-cropper/README.md

 ### Usage

 1. Install dependencies: `pip install -r requirements.txt`
-2. Config the target words in `config.py`
+2. Config the target words in `config.py` and put your images in `images` folder
 3. Run!

 ### Todo